Tutorial

 sym.factor(sym.integrate(expression, x))

-If we want to calculate a definite integral then instead of passing the single variable we pass a tuple which contains the variable as well as the bounds of integration:
+If you want to calculate a definite integral then instead of passing the single variable you pass a tuple which contains the variables as the bounds of integration:

 sym.factor(sym.integrate(expression, (x, 5, 20)))